kristinakupf/mentalhealth_forecasting/README.md

 - Clone the repository.

 ### Running the Notebooks
-- Navigate to the Data Analysis Notebooks and follow the instructions to run the analysis.
+- Navigate to the experiment_scripts Notebooks and use the autogluon_experiment.ipynb.
+- Model performance can be compared in the experimental_analysis.ipynb

 ## Contribution and Collaboration